 And I’m here to remind you that we all deserve time to be still and relax, to heal and strengthen, and to laugh (either at me or yourself).

 I lead movement practices with a social wellness intention.
 After all, a healthier community is the one I want to live in too!
 Everyone comes to the mat with a variety of health and fitness levels, and we are all susceptible to injury and issue.
 I aim to design classes and private sessions that reflect how the human body walks about life, interacting with family, work, and play.
 Your journey towards physical, mental, and spiritual wellness matters to me, on and off the mat.
-I chose the name Movement for Wellness because you can physically and directionally move your way into better health, and it’s a journey for the benefit of our whole community.

-I generally teach at a slower pace, so that you have a chance to feel it working throughout while noticing the subtle messages the body speaks.
+I generally teach at a slower pace, so that you have a chance to feel the movement work in your tissues.
 Slower does not have to mean easier.
 You ultimately choose your pace and repetitions.
 Controlled steady movement can lead to strength, increased mobility, and expanded body awareness.
 Uniting your breath with movement brings mindfulness to the mat.
-I teach to your anatomy, your physiology, and your mind by giving many options, modifications, and permission to take the practice where you need it to go.
+I offer permission play, crafting your own journey.

 Certificates and Continued Education Trainings: